charlesneimog/Awesome-Pd/docs/objects/rand.u.md

 # rand.u

-`rand.u` generates an unrepeated random values (from 0 to size-1).
-After the whole sequence is output, a bang is sent in the right outlet.
+The `rand.u` object generates a sequence of unrepeated random integer values within a specified range (0 to `size-1`).
+It can be reseeded for reproducible sequences or cleared to start a new series.
+Once all unique values have been output, a `bang` is sent from its right outlet, indicating completion of the sequence.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `rand.u` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>